 His experience is the ideal illustration of how, even if your business hits a brick wall, you don't always need to do a complete 180.
 Sometimes all it takes is a small adjustment—a few degrees in one direction or the other—to start you on a new course.

 Since starting down this new path, Timmy has gone from living "just over the poverty line" to managing a six-figure business.

 10. Merrative ($24K/year)

-Harshala Chavan (from Mumbai, Maharashtra, India) started Merrative almost 3 years ago.
+Harshala Chavan (from Mumbai, Maharashtra, India) started Merrative about 3 years ago.